Songonge/CognoRise-Infotech/Flights Analysis Project/Flight Analysis Report.md

 ## Data Interpretation
 1. **Delayed Flights**
-   * 36% of flights were delayed.
+   * Out of 6 million total flights, 2 million (36%) were delayed.
    * Out of the total of more than 6 million flights, 2 million flights were delayed.
    * Southwest Airlines Co. was the leading airline with a huge number of delayed flights (566.6K) followed by Delta Air Lines (282.4K) and United Airlines (256.2K).

 2. **Canceled Flights**
-   * Out of the total of 6 million flights, 90 thousand flights were canceled.
+   * Out of the total of 6 million flights, 90 thousand (2%) were canceled.
    * The primary cause of flight cancellations was weather (54.3%), followed by airline/carrier-related issues (28.1%), national air system problems (17.5%), and security reasons (minor percentage).
-   * Southwest Airlines Co. was the leading airline with a huge number of canceled flights followed by Atlantic Southeast Airlines and American Eagle Airlines.
+   * Southwest Airlines Co. was the leading airline with a maximum number of canceled flights (16K) followed by Atlantic Southeast Airlines (15.2K) and American Eagle Airlines (15K).
 3. **On-Time Flights**
-   * 62% of flights were on time.
+   * Out of the total of 6 million flights, 4 million (62%) were on time.
-36% were delayed, and 2% were canceled.
-Cancellation by Day:
+   * Chicago is the leading city with the maximum number of flights (366.8K) followed by Atlanta (346.8K) and Dallas-Fort Worth (239.6K)
+   * Saturday was the day with the maximum of On-Time flights whereas Monday was the day with fewer On-Time flights.
+4. **Cancellation by Day**
+   * Flight cancellations peaked on Monday (2.6%) followed by Tuesday (1.9%) and Sunday (1.7%).

-Flight cancellations peaked on day 2 (2.6%) and were lowest on day 4 (1.3%).
+   * Flight cancellations were lowest on Friday 4 (1.1%) followed by Wednesday and Saturday (1.3%).
-Delays by Day:
+5. **Delays by Day**

-The percentage of delayed flights ranged between 34% to 38%, with day 4 showing the lowest delay percentage and day 6 showing the highest delay percentage.
+   * The percentage of delayed flights ranged between 34% to 38%, with day Saturday showing the lowest delay percentage and day Thursday showing the highest delay percentage.
-Cancellations and Delays by Airport:
+6. **Cancellations and Delays by Airport**

-Chicago and Dallas were among the hardest-hit cities by both cancellations and delays.
+   * Hartsfield-Jackson Atlanta, Chicago O'Hare, and Dallas International Airports were among the hardest-hit cities by both cancellations and delays.
+   * Gustavus, King Salmon, and Ithaca Tompkins Regional airports were those with the lowest canceled and delayed flights.
-The chart shows a general decline in the number of canceled and delayed flights from major airports over time.
+   * The chart shows a general decline in the number of canceled and delayed flights from major airports over time.
-   * The city with the most delayed flights was Chicago (366.8K delayed flights), followed by Atlanta (346.8K).

-Recommendations:
+## Recommendations:
+The following recommendations are provided to help airlines and airports enhance their performance, reduce delays and cancellations, and improve customer satisfaction.
-Improve Weather Forecasting and Planning:
+1. **Improve Weather Forecasting and Planning**

-Since weather was the largest cause of flight cancellations, investing in better predictive weather technology and scheduling buffer times for adverse conditions could reduce cancellation rates.
+   * Since the weather was the largest cause of flight cancellations, investing in better predictive weather technology and scheduling buffer times for adverse conditions could reduce cancellation rates.
-Optimize Airline Operations:
+2. **Optimize Airline Operations**

-Southwest Airlines and Delta Air Lines had the highest number of delays.
+   * Southwest Airlines and Delta Air Lines had the highest number of delays.
 These airlines could improve by reviewing operational efficiency, staffing adequacy, and maintenance schedules to reduce delays.
-Strengthen National Air System Coordination:
+3. **Strengthen National Air System Coordination**

-A significant portion of cancellations were due to national air system problems.
+   * A significant portion of cancellations were due to national air system problems.
 Better communication and coordination between airlines and air traffic control could help reduce these disruptions.
-Address Frequent Issues at Busy Airports:
+4. **Address Frequent Issues at Busy Airports**

-Airports like Chicago and Dallas experience the most cancellations and delays.
+   * Airports like Hartsfield-Jackson Atlanta, Chicago O'Hare, and Dallas International experience the most cancellations and delays.
 Implementing more effective contingency plans and increasing staff during high-traffic times could reduce the impact.
-Improve Security Procedures:
+5. **Improve Security Procedures**

-Although a minor contributor, security-related cancellations should be further minimized by enhancing security processes and pre-screening measures to avoid unnecessary delays.
+   * Although a minor contributor, security-related cancellations should be further minimized by enhancing security processes and pre-screening measures to avoid unnecessary delays.
-Focus on Peak Delay and Cancellation Days:
+6. **Focus on Peak Delay and Cancellation Days**

-Specific days, such as day 2, saw the highest cancellations and delays.
-Airlines should focus more resources on these high-risk days, possibly by reducing the number of scheduled flights or allocating extra staff and equipment.
+   * Monday saw the highest cancellations.
+Airlines should focus more resources on this high-risk day, possibly by reducing the number of scheduled flights or allocating extra staff and equipment.
-These recommendations can help airlines and airports enhance their performance, reduce delays and cancellations, and improve customer satisfaction.

-## Recommendations
-The following recommendations can drive improved engagement and strategic content planning for Spotify and music marketers.
-This will help curate playlists that match listener preferences and increase streaming numbers.

 <br/>

 **Thank you for taking the time to read this report!**